Skip to main content

 Calculation: £3000 mortgage arrears ÷ 120 months = £25 a month towards the arrears.

-You will still need to go the hearing, unless the court tells you it's cancelled.
+You still need to go your hearing, unless the court tells you it is cancelled.

-Take the agreement with you.
-This will help you show the judge you should keep your home.
+This helps show the judge you should keep your home.

 If your lender rejects your offer

-They have to give you a reason in writing within 10 working days.
+They must give you a reason in writing within 10 working days.

 Your lender might suggest a different repayment plan.

-Take any letters or emails from them with you to the hearing.
+Take letters or emails from or with your lender to your court hearing.

-If you do not have enough money left over each month to make a repayment proposal, you might choose to sell your home to avoid repossession.
+If you do not have enough money left over each month for a repayment plan, you might choose to sell your home to avoid repossession.